-- we completed and filed TRS reports in accordance with S-K 1300 disclosing mineral resources for each of our Texas ISR Hub and Spoke, updated Wyoming ISR Hub and Spoke, Shea Creek, Horseshoe-Raven, Workman Creek and Roughrider Projects on August 11, 2022, September 14, 2022, January 13, 2023, January 24, 2023, March 16, 2023 and May 2, 2023, respectively; - we completed the acquisition of UEX Corporation on August 19, 2022, making us one of the largest diversified North American focused uranium companies; - we completed the acquisition of the Roughrider Project on October 14, 2022.
-The acquisition of the Roughrider Project represented an opportunity to scale-up in the high-grade Eastern Althabasca Basin of Saskatchewan, Canada; - we generated revenue of \$105 million from sales of 2,050,000 pounds of uranium, which included \$17.85 million from sales of 300,000 pounds of U.S. origin uranium concentrates to the U.S. Department of Energy, during our six months ended January 31, 2023; - we published our inaugural sustainability report; - we expanded licensed capacity to four million pounds of U3O8 annually at our Hobson Processing Facility, distinguishing the plant as having the largest licensed capacity in Texas and the second largest in the United States; and - we commenced a drilling campaign at our 82.77% owned Christie Lake Project and drilled 19,778.9 meters.
+- we completed and filed TRS reports in accordance with S-K 1300 disclosing mineral resources for each of our Texas ISR Hub and Spoke, updated Wyoming ISR Hub and Spoke, Shea Creek, Horseshoe-Raven, Workman Creek and Roughrider Projects on August 11, 2022, September 14, 2022, January 13, 2023, January 24, 2023, March 16, 2023 and May 2, 2023, respectively; - we completed the acquisition of UEX on August 19, 2022, making us one of the largest diversified North American focused uranium companies; - we completed the acquisition of the Roughrider Project on October 14, 2022.
+The acquisition of the Roughrider Project represented an opportunity to scale-up in the high-grade Eastern Athabasca Basin of Saskatchewan, Canada; - we generated revenue of \$164 million from sales of 3,150,000 pounds of uranium, which included \$17.85 million from sales of 300,000 pounds of U.S. origin uranium concentrates to the U.S. Department of Energy; - we published our inaugural sustainability report; - we expanded licensed capacity to four million pounds of U3O8 annually at our Hobson Processing Facility, distinguishing the plant as having the largest licensed capacity in Texas and the second largest in the United States; - we defined Production Area 2 at our Burke Hollow Project in Texas; - we drilled 30 delineation holes at our Palangana Mine Production Area 4 in Texas; - we completed an initial phase of development and delineation drilling at our Irigaray and Christensen Ranch Projects in Wyoming; and - we commenced a drilling campaign at our 82.77% owned Christie Lake Project in Saskatchewan, Canada and drilled 19,778.9 meters.